Company Logo - Home Link

 It’s one of the largest neighborhoods of New York City, so large that it has many sub-neighborhoods such as Lenox Hill, Yorkville, and Carnegie Hill.

-The Upper East Side is known for being an affluent one, with its wealthiest residents living in historic brownstones on the leafy quiet side streets.
+The Upper East Side is known for being affluent, with its wealthiest residents living in historic brownstones on the leafy quiet side streets.

-Carnegie Hill is especially beautiful, with historic turn-of-the-century brownstones and mansions.
+Carnegie Hill, a neighborhood near the park between E. 86th Street and E. 98th Street is especially beautiful, with its historic turn-of-the-century townhouses and mansions.

 The area acquired its name sometime after Andrew Carnegie, one of the wealthiest men in America, built his mansion on 5th Avenue and E. 91st Street in 1902.